josephcabezas/New-Balance-AB-Testing/README.md

 **Hypothesis Testing Framework:**

-A two-tailed hypothesis test was constructed with the null hypothesis (H₀) positing that there was no significant difference between the conversion rates between the two product pages, while the alternative hypothesis suggests that there is a statistical significance.
+A two-tailed hypothesis test was constructed with the null hypothesis (H₀) positing that there was no significant difference between the conversion rates between the two product pages, while the alternative hypothesis suggests that there is a statistical significance (H₁).
+The confidence level was set at 95%, thus the error rate or significance level was 5% or 0.05.
 - H₀: P(old) - P(new) ≥ 0
 - H₁: P(old) - P(new) < 0